 Pay semester charges in full prior to the start of the semester or

 All students on the payment plan are expected to have completed three of their four payments for the current semester before they may register for additional classes.
 Click here

 for ways to make a payment.Financial Aid Recipient Plan

 - Complete the Free Application for Federal Student Aid (FAFSA) online for the current academic year prior to beginning school.

 - Complete all necessary steps prior to beginning school to secure the chosen aid types that will pay their semester charges in full.

 - Notify the Office of Student Financial Services of any external scholarships that will be used and have not been included on a Columbia College Chicago Award Letter by completing an Award Change Request form and forwarding any necessary documentation to the SFS office.

 - Determine if there is a Balance Due After Aid and either apply for additional aid funds or remit payment in full (Students wishing to remit payment in full under a payment agreement may complete an In-School Payment Agreement after all previous steps are completed)

-- Students whose semester charges will be paid in full by a third-party (i.e. Employer, 529 Plan, Government Agencies) are eligible to pay their account balance through the Third-Party Payer Pay Type.
-Submit documentation detailing payment of tuition and billing information to Student Financial Services Attention: Third Party Payments.
+- Students whose semester charges will be paid in full or in part by a third-party (i.e. Employer, 529 Plan, Government Agency) are eligible to pay their account balance through the Third-Party Benefit Payer Type.

-- Determine if there is a Balance Due After the third party assistance and either apply for financial aid funds or remit payment in full.
-(Students wishing to remit payment in full under a payment agreement may complete an In-School Payment Agreement after all previous steps are completed.
+- Determine if there is a Balance Due After the Third-Party Benefit and either apply for financial aid funds or remit payment in full.
+(Students wishing to remit payment in full under a payment agreement may complete an In-School Payment Agreement after all previous steps are completed).